 The Climate Walk is a project by the Wanderers of Changing Worlds, which is a inter- and transdisciplinary dedicated team of academics, activists and friends.
 Even though the project was originally one of our members’ idea, it quickly evolved into a group venture, reflecting the various interests and passions each member brings with them.
 In our project we want to bring people together and inspire them to a more grounded and gentle way of travelling, while also raising awareness for all the subtle and drastic impacts of changing Climates throughout Europe, and the various ways in which we can act to mitigate them.

-Below you can learn more about the Core Team members of the project, the Co-Walkers and Affiliates (which support the project in specific areas) as well as about the members of the Knowledge Association (which assist us with their expertise).
+Below you can learn more about the Core Team members of the project, the Co-Wanderers and Affiliates (which support the project in specific areas) as well as about the members of the Knowledge Association (which assist us with their expertise).

 The Knowledge Association serves as an advisory council to support our project’s work.
 It consists of relevant stakeholders from the academic field, NGOs, political and institutional bodies.